 Yesterday was another great day in my life.
 I had an opportunity to donate 350ml of my blood and this was my 3rd time.
 O+ (Hopeless?) is my group but remember, someone is ‘hopeful’ about someone like me donating blood.

 But, I was confident.
 Enthusiastic organizers and experienced donors were around me.
 Few questions were asked (again was nervous because I did not want to be sent back for some silly medical reasons), a simple Physical Check (I always think I’m fit to do anything, huh) was done, a small prick to test the HB count and a Big (oooch…) prick to draw the blood.
-I was lying down, thinking about my stars, wife, kids, father, friends, my future, my insurance policies(?) and the efficiency of the Indian Insurance companies to settle claims (if anything were to wrong on this), unfinished work, so on and so forth….at the same time while the dark red fluid from my body gushing through my veins, through the tube into the collecting bag.
+I was lying down, thinking about my stars, wife, kids, father, friends, my future, my insurance policies(?) and the efficiency of the Indian Insurance companies to settle claims (if anything were too wrong on this), unfinished work, so on and so forth….at the same time while the dark red fluid from my body gushing through my veins, through the tube into the collecting bag.

-I always like to share my thoughts, knowledge, advice, energy, extend a helping hand to anyone in need, donate money to poor and needy and be there even before asked.
+I always like to share my thoughts, knowledge, advice, energy, extend a helping hand to anyone in need, donate money to the poor and needy and be there even before asked.
 But sharing blood was very emotional.
-I felt I was giving more of me for the first time.
-Imagine, what goes through the minds of a person decided to donate his or her organ.
+I felt I was giving more of myself for the first time.
+Imagine, what goes through the minds of a person who decided to donate his or her organ.
 Wow!!! will I ever do that?
 For now, it doesn’t appear to be an easy decision to make.

 I was never driven to donate blood during my young ages and had very little knowledge about it.
 Probably never cared.
 I was also under a blind assumption that O+ is very common and there are many people who are already in a queue to donate blood.
-But in reality its not true.
+But in reality it is not true.
 Every blood group is important and needed to be donated.

 I’ve recently visited the site http://www.indiabloodbank.com/ and registered myself as a donor.
-Hopefully someone is going to call me and ask this ‘Hopeless’ person to donate blood.
+Hopefully, someone is going to call me and ask this ‘Hopeless’ person to donate blood.
 The Japanese blood type theory of personality is a popular belief that a person’s A B O blood type is predictive of their personality, character, and compatibility with others.
 What do you think about my personality and Character?
 Am I predictable?
-Am I compatible.
+Am I compatible?

 Finally, here are my wishes,

-I wish I can donate blood everyday!
+I wish I can donate blood every day!

 I wish I have enough spare organs that I can donate!